Bluebeam Introduces Bluebeam Cloud: Designed for the Business of Building

-'When we began developing Bluebeam Cloud, we had the opportunity to work with our customers and reimagine the way our software, apps and services were being accessed to greatly improve value and increase ease-of-use', said Bluebeam Chief Product Officer Roger Angarita.
-'With our move to subscription, we focused on the areas that would have the greatest impact for streamlining everyone’s access to files and critical data from the office to the field with no disruption.
+“When we began developing Bluebeam Cloud, we had the opportunity to work with our customers and reimagine the way our software, apps and services were being accessed to greatly improve value and increase ease of use,” said Bluebeam Chief Product Officer Roger Angarita.
+“With our move to subscription, we focused on the areas that would have the greatest impact for streamlining everyone’s access to files and critical data from the office to the field with no disruption.
 And we wanted to make onboarding and training easy with on-demand training and support resources that help our customers get even more value from our solutions.
-We’re proud to introduce changes with this release that directly address the real issues affecting professionals worldwide, and ultimately deliver an extraordinary experience.'
+We’re proud to introduce changes with this release that directly address the real issues impacting professionals worldwide and ultimately deliver an extraordinary experience.”

 Visit Bluebeam.com for more information and pricing.